worldofrice/beamrp-serv/README.md

 This step-by-step guide show you how to install/run LuaSQL on a BeamMP server so that connecting to a database becomes a breeze!

 **This guide is meant for servers hosted on a Pterodactyl panel!**
-You can find out more about pterodactyl and how to install it on [their website](https://pterodactyl.io/).
+You can find out more about pterodactyl and how to install it on [their website](https://pterodactyl.io/) (or (discord)[https://discord.com/invite/pterodactyl].
 I recommend you to rent a VPS or dedicated server to run the panel on.
 You **cannot** run the panel on windows!
 For this guide, I assume you've already installed pterodactyl.
 If you don't have admin access to the pterodactyl panel, refer your server provider to this guide and ask them to install it.

 ## Step 1 - importing the BeamMP egg
 In order to run BeamMP on pterodactyl, you need the [BeamMP Server egg](https://github.com/pelican-eggs/games-standalone/tree/main/beamng/beammp).
 You can install the eggs by clicking the green `Import Egg` button in the Nests section of the admin panel.